-A small frown furrowed Carlisle's brow.
+A small frown furrowed his brow.
 We walked a couple of steps in silence before he answered.
 "I suppose I have," he admitted eventually.
 "But only because I had no wish to be of disturbance.
 I can ensure your safety and watch over you from distance without interfering your everyday life.
 I feel that it is enough of interference that I had to let you know of my presence."

-I tried to read his tone, wanting to know if he said what he did for my benefit or his own.
+I tried to read his tone, trying to find out if he said what he did for my benefit or his own.
 Did he want to keep his distance so that once this whole situation was over, it'd be easier for me to go on with my life like nothing had happened?
 Or did he say that so they could go on like nothing had happened?
 It was almost like he was drawing a line, stating that all this was just about keeping me safe and nothing else.
 Maybe it was.

 Or was he giving me the chance to draw the line, allowing me to decide where it should be?